rijutr/AITestAutomation/README.md

 # AITestAutomation
-A AI Test Automation using browser use and playwright
+AI Test Automation using browser use and playwright